- 2 Bedrooms

 - Private vacation home

 Treat yourself to a rejuvenating day at the spa, relax in the lazy river, or go for a swim in one of the resort's two pools.
 Have a fun day at Broadway at the Beach, dive into the fun at Ripley's Aquarium or just spend time on the Beach.
 The resort offers numerous amenities including a exercise room, hot tub and the indoor and outdoor pools.
-Myrtle Beach has numerous fun things to do with or without kids.
+Myrtle Beach has multiple fun things to do with or without kids.

 About the Area